Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 760 should in theory perform a lot faster than the Radeon HD 6870 overall. (explain)
+Memory BandwidthThe Geforce GTX 760 should theoretically perform quite a bit faster than the Radeon HD 6870 in general. (explain)

-Texel RateThe Geforce GTX 760 should be a lot (more or less 87%) more effective at texture filtering than the Radeon HD 6870. (explain)
+Texel RateThe Geforce GTX 760 is much (about 87%) faster with regards to AF than the Radeon HD 6870. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 760 is superior to the Radeon HD 6870, but it probably won't make a huge difference. (explain)
+Pixel RateIf using a high screen resolution is important to you, then the Geforce GTX 760 is the winner, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison